felixlopz/hubrise-test-task/content/apps/app4/en/faqs.md

 layout: documentation
 meta:
   title: Connect App4 to HubRise - FAQ
-  description: FAQs on connecting App4 with HubRise for your EPOS to work with other apps work as a cohesive whole.
+  description: FAQs on connecting App4 with HubRise for your EPOS to work with other apps as a cohesive whole.
 Connect apps and synchronise your data.
 ---

 ## How do I Get Support?